Practical tips for holding your baby and helping them attach for a comfortable feed.

 Encourage a fully open mouth and deep latch:

 Brush your baby’s mouth with your nipple and the underside of your areola.
-This gentle touch encourages your baby to open their mouth fully, like a yawn.
+This encourages your baby to open their mouth fully, like a yawn.
 You may need to do this a few times while your baby is still learning.

 When your baby’s mouth is fully open and their tongue comes forward over their lower gum, move them quickly to the breast.